 Mentor in Residence

-Cynthia Lang is a seasoned fundraiser and connector who coordinates engagement activities and strategic conversations with colleagues in the Bay Area and worldwide.
-She has deep familiarity with Brazil—its business culture and language—and many of Cindy’s interests relate to Afro-Brazilian engagement, advocacy, and mentoring.
+Cynthia Lang is a seasoned fundraiser and connector who coordinates engagement activities and strategic conversations with colleagues in the Bay Area and all over the world.
+She has deep familiarity with Brazil, its business culture and language; a keen interest in promoting social enterprise work.
+Many of Cindy’s Brazilian interests relate to Afro-Brazilian engagement, advocacy, and mentoring.
 In 2013, Cindy founded Go to Girl Enterprises, the umbrella organization under which all her ventures and passions fall.

 Cindy’s environmental interest extends beyond the Bay Area.
 For 10 years, she was an owner of a ranch in Montana where she and her family implemented many novel conservation practices.

 Cindy also has strong philanthropic ties to Stanford, having served on the Stanford Associates Board of Governors, the Humanities and Sciences Council, and currently on the Institute for Research in Social Sciences (IRiSS) Advisory Board and its Center on Poverty and Inequality.
-Since its Inaugural class, Cindy has been an Admissions Reader for the Knight-Hennessy Scholars selection team, a Stanford OVAL volunteer, and interviewing prospective freshmen applicants from Brazil.
+She has been an Admissions Reader for the Knight-Hennessy Scholars selection team since its Inaugural class, 5 years ago, and a Stanford OVAL volunteer, interviewing prospective freshmen applicants from Brazil.
 In 2017, Cindy joined the Black Angel Tech Fund Team as National Market Captain and Special Advisor.

-A seasoned fundraiser, Cindy is skilled at building relationships and communicating organizations’ missions to laypeople.
-She is a strategist who uses stakeholder engagement and mapping to create impact where she works.
+A seasoned fundraiser, Cindy is skilled at building relationships and communicating organizations’ missions to lay people.
+She is a strategist who uses stakeholder engagement and mapping to create an impact where she works.